QB Baldwin signals intent to transfer from Ohio State

-COLUMBUS, Ohio — An Ohio State spokesman confirmed that quarterback Matthew Baldwin intends to transfer.
+COLUMBUS, Ohio — Matthew Baldwin, the Ohio State quarterback who was expected to back up the highly touted Justin Fields this fall, said he intends to transfer.

-The redshirt freshman has entered his name into the NCAA transfer portal, the school said Thursday.

-Baldwin competed in spring practice with Justin Fields, a highly touted Georgia transfer who is the favorite to win the starting job this fall.
-The Texan spent much of last season rehabbing from a knee injury suffered in his last high school game in 2017.
+The redshirt freshman released a statement on Twitter on Thursday saying he feels it would be better for him to move on after his first productive spring practice since rehabbing from a knee injury.

+“At the same time, spring was a tough time for me personally,” he said in the Twitter post.
+“My family and I have prayed a lot and talked a lot about where I belong and what it best for me.
+I want everyone to know this isn’t done out of anger or frustration, but I’m not just a football player.”

+Baldwin, from Austin, Texas, in his statement thanked Day, who had personally recruited him when Day was Meyer’s quarterbacks coach.

+But Fields, who transferred to Ohio State after backing up Jake Fromm as Georgia last season, was one of the top recruits in the nation in 2018 and is widely seen as a perfect fit for Day’s offense and a future NFL quarterback.

-Baldwin is the second Ohio State quarterback to transfer since coach Ryan Day got Fields to transfer to join the Buckeyes.
-Tate Martell, who was the backup to star Dwayne Haskins Jr. last season, left Ohio State and quickly joined Miami.
+Baldwin is the second Ohio State quarterback to transfer since coach Day persuaded Fields to transfer to join the Buckeyes.
+Tate Martell, who was the backup to Haskins last season, left Ohio State and quickly joined Miami.

-Graduate transfer Chris Chugunov is the only backup QB on the roster now.
+Graduate transfer Chris Chugunov is the only backup QB on the roster now, but Day could pick up another graduate transfer this summer as insurance.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25